Today I wanted to talk to you about Bitcoin and, well all the other kinds of cryptocurrency out there.

 - Step 3: Wait and watch.
 I waited and watched the market and when the value goes up and down.
 Eventually, it hit a huge spike, going up to $57,352.77.
 If you don’t want to actually watch the market yourself you can go to cryptocurrencyalerting.com, set up a free account, and have them text you when the price hits the number you specify.
 For example, I had them text me when the price of Bitcoin went higher than $45,000.

 - Step 4: Sell.
 I sold all my BTC, and after fees, I was able to get back $175.94.
 Meaning after my initial $100 investment, I made an additional $64.95.
 Fees-wise, I was charged $2.99 to purchase the BTC, meaning out of the $100 I spent, I only actually got $97.01 worth of Bitcoin.
 When I sold, I was charged $10.99.

 |Purchased at||Purchased||Total Fees||BTC||Sell Value||Profit|

 Was I going to get rich doing this?
 No. But I made all my money back that I invested plus an additional $64.95.
 But that whole process took me a week.

-I’m sure if I played with bigger numbers I would make way more, but it almost meant I was risking way more.
-The thing about the slow and steady method means less risk, but also much less chance at a bigger reward.
+I’m sure if I played with bigger numbers, I would make way more, but it almost meant I was risking way more.
+The thing about the slow and steady method means less risk but also much less chance of a bigger reward.